 How to Write an About Page for Your Blog

 You might not think much about it, but your About page can quickly become one of the most popular pages on your blog.

-How to write your blog's about page (click to expand)
+How to write your blog’s about page (quick steps to get started)

 Writing about yourself isn’t easy.
 So let’s start with a few basic questions that every great blog About page should answer:

 1. What value are you creating for your readers?

 It might be called an About page, but you don’t want to make the mistake of only talking about yourself.
 Yes, you’ll get to talk about who you are, but your About page should be just as much about your readers and the value you’re creating for them.
 Be clear on who your audience is, the value you create for them and answer why you chose to start a blog for them.

 For example, my blog is all about helping people grow their blogs today, finding the best business ideas and launching profitable side projects.
 So, that’s exactly what I say at the top of my About page.
 This helps readers know that they’re in the right place.